-The Willis Tower is #1 in height in the nation and Western Hemisphere and #6 in the world.
+The Willis Tower is the second tallest building in both North America and the Western Hemisphere and #12 in the world.
 According to the Council on Tall Buildings and Urban Habitat, a building's height can be measured in several different ways.
 The Willis Tower qualifies as the tallest building in the nation in:

-- " Height to highest occupied floor (1,431 ft.) - " Height to the top of the roof (1,450 ft.) - " Height to the top of spire or antenna (1,730 ft.)

-While the Willis Tower is no longer the tallest building in the world, it does have the globe's longest elevator ride.
-You are whisked up 1,353 feet to the highest building observation deck on Earth.
+- Height to highest occupied floor (1,431 ft.) - Height to the top of the roof (1,450 ft.)
+While the Willis Tower is no longer the tallest building in the world, it does have the one of the world's longest elevator rides.
+You are whisked up 1,353 feet to the highest building observation deck in North America.
 Unless, of course, you want to quibble over that point with Toronto's CN (Canadian National) Tower, which is not exactly a "building" but a 1,815-foot high "self-supporting structure."
 Its observation deck is 1,465 feet off the ground.